kb2ma/docs/pages/learn/develop/integrations/cloud-block.md

  1. Push service definitions to balenaCloud
  1. Provision device

 To illustrate how the cloud block works, we will use a data source that takes temperature readings from the device's CPU.
 These readings are readily available and do not require hardware or software setup.
-We will send these readings to AWS Simple Queue Service (SQS) as JSON data messages.
+We will send these readings to {{ $cloud.name }} {{ $cloud.msgQueueFullName }} as JSON data messages.

 ## Define device services